Pradnya579/M1_ApplicationLab_DepartmentStoreManagementSystem/5_Report/README.md

 # Research:-

-The requirements for the program to run or for the code to be in effect are basic and can befound on any simple computer.In this project, you can manage a typical ‘fashion wear’ department store.
+The requirements for the program to run or for the code to be in effect are basic and can befound on any simple computer.In this project, you can manage a typical department store.
 You can add goods, edit goods, search, delete and display the goods.

 # Cost and Features and Timeline:-